Effect of Hyperbaric Bupivacaine Injection Speed of 20 vs 40 Seconds Along with Preload Colloid on Hemodynamics in Caesarean Women

 Abstract

-Objective: To compare 20 seconds vs 40 seconds hyperbaric bupivacaine speed along with preload colloid in the prevention of hemodynamics like hypotension in cesarean women.
+Objective: To compare 20 seconds vs 40 seconds hyperbaric bupivacaine speed along with preload colloid in the prevention of hemodynamics like hypotension in caesarean women.

 Results: Patients demographics and gestational history was found comparable in the two groups.
 The average systolic and diastolic BP varied from 4 to 15 minutes after anesthesia induction.
 The incidence of hypotension was significantly high in the 40 seconds preload colloid group 27 (54.0%) compared to 12 (24.0%) in the 20 seconds group (p-value, <0.001).
 Rate of nausea was found similar in two study groups.